Skip to main content

 For more context on the surrounding area, including restaurants, activities, and local culture, read our comprehensive Sabinillas Complete Guide.
 For those interested in water sports specifically, our SUP Paddleboarding Guide details conditions, rentals, and technique.

 If Sabinillas fits your vision of a holiday — beach-based, local-feeling, unpretentious — then check availability and book your stay here.
 We welcome guests year-round, from spring beach walks to summer swimming to winter sun.
-The apartment accommodates up to 6 guests and offers optional add-ons including private garage, beach packs, and water sports gear rental.
+The apartment accommodates up to 6 guests and offers optional add-ons including a private garage, airport shuttles, and pre-arrival grocery stocking.

 Stay Right on the Beach